ldsands/UsefulCodeSnippets/README.md

 This is a collection of useful code snippets that I either use frequently or I thought would be useful for the future.

+For a list of todo items for me to add see [this file](Progress_Todo.md)

+If you want me to add anything to this please create an issue or pull request if you know what you want to add

 Table of Contents:

 - [Useful Code Snippets and Software or Configuration Instructions](#useful-code-snippets-and-software-or-configuration-instructions)